 - Change the minds of Directors of Adani, by demonstrating that they are going to get widespread, disruptive and consistent community opposition

 - Change the minds perhaps of Directors of Downer or the Queensland Government.
 There are two reasons that the latter may respond (1) they are ALP and (b) there’s an election coming up this year and Queenslanders generally do not want the mine to go ahead.

-Currently ARRCC is very concerned about the proposed Carmichael mine planned by the Adani Company.
-The enormous volumes of coal which would be extracted would ultimately be burned overseas and will potentially exacerbate global warming as much as if it were burned here.
-By extracting and exporting coal, our society shares culpability for its harmful effects.
+- Bringing to global markets enormous volumes of coal, to be burned overseas and potentially exacerbate global warming as much as if it were burned here.
+By extracting and exporting coal, our society shares culpability for its harmful effects on the biosphere.